lidofinance/easy-track/README.md

 mapping(address => uint256) private executorIndices;
 ```

-To run an executor, `EasyTrackRegistry` generates an EVM script from the executor's `enact` method and forwards it to the Aragon Agent entity.
+To run an executor, `EasyTrackRegistry` calls executor's `execute` method and if it returns not empty slice of bytes will forward it as EVM script to Aragon Agent entity.
 On `EasyTrackRegistry` contract deployment, the Aragon Agent address is being saved in the contract and it cannot be updated later.

 ```solidity=
 address public aragonAgent;